-The Cloncurry East project area is at an advanced stage of exploration and is considered by the Company to be highly prospective for iron oxide copper gold ("IOCG") +/- cobalt mineralisation and variants of this style of mineralisation.
+The Cloncurry East Project area is at an advanced stage of exploration and is considered to be highly prospective for iron oxide copper gold ("IOCG") +/- cobalt mineralisation and variants of this style of mineralisation.

-A 2004 metre reverse circulation drilling programme was completed within the project area in December 2017.
-Three prospects - Notlor, Salebury and King Edward were drill tested.

-All drill samples have been presented to the laboratory and receipt of results has commenced.
+A 17-hole, 2,004m Reverse Circulation drilling program was completed within the Project area in December 2017.
+Three prospects - Notlor, Salebury and King Edward - were drill tested.
+All drill samples have been presented to the laboratory and the assay results for the six metre composites submitted have now been received and are being collated and reviewed.